 You can print and save Graph views just as you do any other view.
 You can copy graphs generated by TrackRecord into graphics applications, such as Microsoft Paint, or into text editors, spreadsheet programs, and electronic mail applications that can accept bitmap images, such as Microsoft Word, Microsoft Excel, or Microsoft Outlook.
 For more information, refer to "Integrating TrackRecord with Other Applications" on page 111.

 Tip: Reports with symmetric, hierarchical headers produce the most meaningful graphs.

 Types of Graphs

-Tip: The graph style toolbar buttons become active when the style is appropriate for the data being graphed.
-Pie graphs require two or more parameters.
 Depending on the information in the Outline Report, you can generate the following graphs: pie, bar, stacked bar, and trend (line and area).